roylee0704/gron/README.md

 ## Design Specs

 ### CRON
-An ADT that maintains a queue of chronologically sorted entries.
+An ADT that maintains a sequence of chronologically sorted entries.
 Cron keeps track of any number of entries, invoking the associated func as specified by the schedule.
 It may also be started, stopped and the entries may be inspected.

 - **Start()**.
 Signals 'start' to get cron instant up & running.
 - **Add(schedule, job)**.
 Signals `add` to add entry(schedule, job) to cron instant.